HOW TO CHOOSE THE BEST THRUSTER BRAND FOR YOUR BOAT

 Do the manufacturer attend the largest boat shows?

-Look for regular boat show attendance – by way of a large and expensive boat show stand.
+When you need to choose the best thruster for your boat, look for regular boat show attendance – by way of a large and expensive boat show stand.
 This is another visible, tangible and always highly positive sign.
 Manufacturers and their staff who have great products and associated technology to talk about will relish every opportunity they can to display, discuss and promote their wares at every possible opportunity!

 Safety matters in engineering and design of thrusters, too